Economic Nexus by State

 Alabama | Retail sales of more than $250,000 made directly by the seller during the previous calendar year. | October 1, 2018 | Alabama Department of Revenue |

-Alaska | While Alaska has no statewide sales tax, some municipalities have a local sales tax.
-In those cases, the nexus threshold is $100,000 in gross annual sales and 200 transactions.
-On January 1, 2025, the 200 transaction threshold will be removed. | January 1, 2020 | Alaska Remote Sellers Sales Tax Commission |
+Alaska | While Alaska does not have a statewide sales tax, some municipalities have a local sales tax.
+In those cases, the nexus threshold is $100,000 in gross annual sales. | January 1, 2020 | Alaska Remote Sellers Sales Tax Commission |

 Arizona | Gross sales of $100,000 or more in the previous or current calendar year. | October 1, 2019 | Arizona Department of Revenue |